santaci/epiSelect/README.md

 # `S`im`O`utbreak`S`election

 ## !!! ``SOS`` is still a WIP.
-Please be mindful that there are paths that require the user to manually change in some scripts. !!!
+Please be mindful that there are paths that require the user to manually change. !!!

 Dependencies